By Cradle & Tonic

-Maintaining mental wellbeing during pregnancy
+Maintaining mental wellbeing while pregnant

 Pregnancy can and should be an incredibly special journey towards an even more special destination: motherhood.
 However, pregnancy also comes with a lot of physical and emotional changes and challenges, which means that not every woman will enjoy these unique nine months to their fullest.
 When pregnancy feels miserable, it’s time to act rapidly: high levels of stress and anxiety, in fact, can be detrimental both to the mum and her growing baby.